kevfoste/game/hackathon-steps/step4.md

 3) Determine whether the title is a command, a request, or a question
 4) Add labels to the issue depending on on how we classified the text

-Hit https://recast.ai/ and sign in with GH
+- Hit https://recast.ai/ and sign in with GH

-Create a new project on the website.
+- Create a new project on the website.
 Walk through the demo interface to show what the API does for us.
 Examine the sample JSON responses

-Get the token from the project.
+- Get the token from the project.
 This can be tricky to find.

-Add token to the .env file under `RECASTAI_TOKEN`
+- Add token to the .env file under `RECASTAI_TOKEN`

-Add recastai module
-manually if needed: "recastai": "^3.7.0"
+> Add recastai module manually in the package.json in Glitch Remix if needed: "recastai": "^3.7.0"
-Don't confuse it with the "recast" module!
+> Don't confuse it with the "recast" module!

-Now, we need to make some API calls: Walk through each step at https://git.io/fbpdc
+- Now, we need to make some API calls: Walk through each step at https://git.io/fbpdc

-Finally, test it!
+- Finally, test it!
 Open some sample issues in the sandbox repo, and watch how the app tags each of them.
 It's not perfect, but it should serve as an inspiration to go further!

-enhancement:
+> enhancement:
-Add support for Windows Phone
+> Add support for Windows Phone

-bug:
+> bug:
-This thing is broken
+> This thing is broken

-question:
+> question:
-Can you help me?
+> Can you help me?

-### Part 3: Finished
+### Part 5: You're Finished!

 You have an app!
 Congratulations.
 You have begun to automate your workflows.
 We hope you're feeling inspired!
 Keep moving with it, and see how you can extend it to do other interesting things!